mutualmobile/MMRecord/README.md

 #### Primary Key

 MMRecord works best if there is a way to uniquely identify records of a given entity type.
 That allows it to fetch the existing record (if it exists) and update it, rather than create a duplicate one.
 To designate the primary key for an entity, we leverage the entity's user info dictionary.
-Specify the name of the primary key property as the value, and MMRecordEntityPrimaryAttributeKey as the key.
+Specify the name of the primary key property as the value, and <b>MMRecordEntityPrimaryAttributeKey</b> as the key.

 ![MMRecord Primary Key](Images/MMRecord-primary-key.png)